cswertz/lerndorf/README.md

 ## Documentation
 Please find further documentation (data model, interface) at [GoogleDrive](https://drive.google.com/drive/folders/0B-VurHfSvlzpQi1mM2ZXQVZYbDg?usp=sharing) and in the readme-files in the server and client directory.
-Lerndorf is based on the results of the INTUITEL project [Intuitel Book](https://www.riverpublishers.com/pdf/ebook/RP_E9788793519503.pdf) which was based on the Web -Dicatic concept [Web Didactic Book](https://lerndorf.at/meder/privat/Meder_2006_Web-Didaktik.pdf).
+Lerndorf is based on the results of the [INTUITEL project](https://www.riverpublishers.com/pdf/ebook/RP_E9788793519503.pdf) which was based on the [Web Dicatic concept](https://lerndorf.at/meder/privat/Meder_2006_Web-Didaktik.pdf).

 ## Structure